Methods of Forensic Schedule Delay Analysis

 As-Planned vs As-Built Analysis

 As-Planned vs As-Built Analysis is widely used for the comparison of the planned and the actual performance of the work.
 The dates and durations of the activities are selected from the baseline schedule and compared with the actual schedule.
 The main benefit of this method is that it is easy to perform and understand.
+Many experts use this method because of its simplicity.

 Below are some limitations of As-Planned vs As-Built Analysis